K33TY/Jif-Sif-to-Fabric/Docs/Log.md

     + DateUtil
     + Declassifier

+Login Package ("borrowed" from Travel example, but reformatted for readability concerns)

 **Writing Methods**

 Started writing methods for the calendar application, but having trouble compiling things.
 Essentially, I'm still very lost as to how classes interweave and who things are instantiated.